John Borba, Ed.D., Chair

 Doctorate Program in the Department of Advanced Studies in Education:

 Doctor of Education in Educational Leadership with concentrations in PreK-12 Leadership and Community College Leadership

 Master of Arts in Education and Advanced Credentials

-The Department of Advanced Studies in Education offers graduate programs leading to a Master of Arts degree in Education, with concentrations in school administration, counselor education, and curriculum and instruction: educational technology, elementary education, multilingual education, reading, secondary education, and special education.
+The Department of Advanced Studies in Education offers graduate programs leading to a Master of Arts degree in Education, with concentrations in school administration, counselor education, educational technology, elementary education, multilingual education, reading, secondary education, and special education.
 Students interested in graduate degree programs may obtain information from the department office (DBH 348) and website.